ansible/ansible-container/proposals/mk-ii.md

 ### Refactor plan

 * The "builder container" will now be referred to as the "conductor".
-* Outside of the container on the host OS should be three and precisely three bits of functionality: Building the conductor container, launching the conductor container, and `init`.
+* Outside of the container on the host OS should be four and precisely four bits of functionality: Building the conductor container, launching the conductor container, `init`, and Project Starbuck (see below).
 * The global `setup.py` should specify an `entry_points['console_script']` that
   invokes a super thin wrapper.
 All it should do is:
     1. Parse arguments